hanamichi77777/WebDriverBiDi-via-VBA-test/README.md

 This VBAprogram has developed based on "ZeroInstall BrowserDriver for VBA" (@kabkabkab) and changed the connection from CDP to WebDriverBidi with a WebSocket connection.
-I created this in hopes of making it possible to detect Events using SeleniumVBA.
+I created this in hopes of making it possible to detect Events using SeleniumVBA(@GCuser99).

 【Operation explanation】